popolo-project/popolo-spec/specs/vote-event.md

 * The vote totals <em class="rfc2119">may</em> not include all distinct options from the individual votes.
 * The vote totals <em class="rfc2119">should</em> agree with the individual votes.
 * The individual votes <em class="rfc2119">may</em> not include all present voters.

+<p class="note" id="note1">1.
+If a motion has multiple vote events, it is relevant to communicate the result of each event.</p>

 <h1 id="serialization">4.
 Serialization</h1>